oauthlib/oauthlib/docs/feature_matrix.rst

 - RSA-SHA1
 - PLAINTEXT

-Non-standard *signature methods* that replaces SHA-1 with more stronger digest algorithms are also supported:
+Non-standard *signature methods* that replaces SHA-1 with stronger digest algorithms are also supported:

 - HMAC-SHA256
 - HMAC-SHA512